viperML/home/content/blog/flake-blog.md

 ## Nix

 Enter the Nix questions.
 Which version of hugo was used to build the site?
 What any other dependencies, like the theme, how much do we need from the user environment?
 Can we fully recreate the static website from another computer?

-If properly configured, Nix can solve these problems, by using the (experimental) feature called **flakes**.
+If properly configured, Nix can solve these problems, with the help of **flakes**.

-On a high level, the flake will provide an interface for our:
+On a high level, a `flake.nix` file will provide an interface for our:

 - Inputs: our source files, the template and the package dependencies (hugo)
 - Output: the static files generated